canonical/charm-relation-interfaces/interfaces/s3/v0/README.md

 [\[JSON Schema\]](./schemas/requirer.json)

-Requirer shares bucket name.
+The Requirer shares the bucket name.
 It should be placed in the **application** databag.

 #### Example